 How do you become a personal trainer?
 Step-by-step guide!

+UPDATE: I have a much more in depth guide about how to become a personal trainer now.
+This new guide is over three thousand words compared to this one which is only about 800.
+This is pretty much just a simplified version.
 Are you interested in health and fitness and would like to help other people achieve their fitness goals?
 If so then this might be the perfect job for you!
 I wrote a great article on the personal trainer job description so you can see what I do on most days.
 The first question you might ask yourself is: how do you become a personal trainer?
 In this article I will go over the necessary steps!
 The general steps are: choose certifying agency to get certified through, study and pass the test to get certified, and then apply for a job as a trainer or start working for yourself. let’s go over these three steps in more detail!
 Toad just became a PT by following my guide and now he is loving making Mario do push ups!

 Choose a certifying agency to get certified through: